mandrew/hardyakka/README.md

  * Run a dev/build?flush=1

 If you have any issues with running the HTML5 Boilerplate build script then I'd advise watching the videos at the [HTML5 Boilerplate website](http://html5boilerplate.com/).

+## TODO ##

+ * Turn this theme into a more automated installation of Boilerplate
+ * Possibly intergrate it into a default SilverStripe installation

 ## Links ##